 - The original Castle Wolfenstein and Beyond Castle Wolfenstein.
 It was a good idea to sneak through as much of the castle(s) as possible, because fighting German soldiers was a good way to get killed.
 However, you could fight them if you wanted to, and at times it was actually necessary (e.g. before you got a uniform or passes, or to "clean out" the room where the alarm box was located).

-- Splinter Cell: Chaos Theory, despite being a stealth game, allows the player to just run through the game if they want, going so far as to let players choose an "assault" loadout that gives them extra ammunition and grenades instead of stealth tools.
+- The third entry in the Splinter Cell stealth series, Splinter Cell Chaos Theory, allows the player to just run through the game guns blazing if they want, going so far as to let players choose an "assault" loadout that gives them extra ammunition and grenades instead of extra stealth tools.
+It was mostly a reaction to the unpopular "three alarms and you're out" structure of the previous titles and the manual practically calls it Easy Mode.
+Nevertheless, most players will stick to the stealthy approach, but it can come in handy when things go pear-shaped.

 - Dishonored gives options in how you want to play the game.
 You could, for example, play through the entire game undetected... or become a whirling dervish of supernatural death.
 Notably, there's the Ghost achievement for playing through undetected and in a Pacifist Run.